Commonwealth of Independent States: Founding state

-Although Ukraine was one of the states that ratified the Creation Agreement in December 1991, making it a Founding State of the CIS, it chose not to ratify the CIS Charter as it disagrees with Russia being the only legal successor state to the Soviet Union.
-Thus, it has never been a full member of the CIS.
-However, Ukraine had kept participating in the CIS, with the consent of the Council of Heads of States, even though it was not a member.
-Ukraine has never applied for, or been granted, Associate member status.

 Following the start of the Russo-Ukrainian war in February 2014, relations between Ukraine and Russia deteriorated, leading Ukraine to consider ending its participation in the CIS.
 As Ukraine never ratified the Charter, it could cease its informal participation in the CIS.
 However, to fully terminate its relationship with the CIS, it would need to legally withdraw from the Creation Agreement, as Georgia did previously.
 On 14 March 2014, a bill was introduced to Ukraine's parliament to denounce their ratification of the CIS Creation Agreement, but it was never approved.
-Following the 2014 parliamentary election, a new bill to denounce the CIS agreement was introduced.
+Following the 2014 parliamentary election, a new bill to denounce the CIS founding agreement was introduced.
 In September 2015, the Ukrainian Ministry of Foreign Affairs confirmed Ukraine would continue participating in the CIS "on a selective basis."
 Since that month, Ukraine has had no representatives in the CIS Executive Committee building.

-In April 2018, Ukrainian President Petro Poroshenko indicated that Ukraine would formally leave the CIS.
+In April 2018, Ukrainian President Petro Poroshenko indicated that Ukraine would formally stop participating in the CIS.
 On 19 May 2018, Poroshenko signed a decree formally ending Ukraine's participation in CIS statutory bodies.